After a cooler (and wetter) than usual spring, it feels like summer weather is finally here… and with it come all my usual hot-weather cravings.

 I’ve been making iced tea by the bucket-load, grilling pretty much everything in sight, and on days when even the grill feels like too much work, I’ve been assembling giant (and sometimes overly elaborate) antipasto platters.

-One of my favourite additions for these platters is homemade labneh, a traditional Middle Eastern dish that’s basically just good-quality yogurt that’s been strained for a couple of days until it’s thick and unctuous like a soft cream cheese, or pushed even further until it’s thick enough to roll into little balls.
+One of my favourite additions for these platters is homemade labneh, a traditional Middle Eastern dish that’s basically just good-quality yogurt that’s been strained for a couple of days until it’s thick and unctuous like a soft cream cheese, or left to strain even longer until it’s thick enough to roll into little balls.

 Personally, I like to strain my labneh until its texture is somewhere in between a dip and a spread.